 This gommage is another quick-changer, transitioning from gel to oil to milk upon contact with skin.
 It's also fortified with vitamins to give skin an extra-healthy boost.

-Every product from Skin Inc is incredibly gentle even for the most sensitive skin, and this peel is no exception.
-Apply a thin layer, wait a few seconds, then gently massage it off in circular motions to reveal a brighter, smoother complexion (sans irritation)—there's a reason 94% of users said their skin felt soft and smooth afterwards.
+Every product from Skin Inc. is incredibly gentle even for the most sensitive skin, and this peel is no exception.
+Apply a thin layer, wait a few seconds, then gently massage it off in circular motions to reveal a brighter, smoother complexion (sans irritation)—there's a reason 94% of users said their skin felt soft and smooth afterward.

 Still fuzzy on the difference between chemical and physical exfoliation?
 This guide should clear things up.